ivpk/uapi/draft/openapi/docs.md

 - <span class="green">org</span> - A short code name of an organization or agent.
 It represents the class [foaf:Agent](https://xmlns.com/foaf/spec/#term_Agent)
 ([dc:publisher](http://purl.org/dc/elements/1.1/publisher)) and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations).
-- <span class="green">catalog</span> - Catalog is a short code identifier representing an information system, that provides data, corresponding to the class [dcat:Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog) and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations), and in the context of DCAT-AP-LT v2 most often representing the [dcataplt:InformationSystem](https://ivpk.github.io/DCAT-AP-LT/en/##IS) class.
+- <span class="green">is</span> - IS is a short code identifier representing an information system, that provides data.
+  In the context of DCAT-AP-LT v2 most often representing the [dcataplt:InformationSystem](https://ivpk.github.io/DCAT-AP-LT/en/##IS) class and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations), can also represent sub information system of an information system.

-- <span class="green">catalog</span> values used by existing data catalogs:
+- <span class="green">is</span> values used by existing data information systems:

   `adp` — Lithuanian Open Data Catalog